odoo/odoo-ls/README.md

 An integration of OdooLS is available for neovim.
 Check it out here: https://github.com/odoo/odoo-neovim

+### Zed extension

+A light integration of OdooLS is available for Zed.
+Check it out here: https://github.com/odoo/odoo-zed

 ## State of the project

 All modules in these repositories are actually in development and not released in a stable and valid version.
 You can face crashs or inconsistent results by using it.
 Please consult each repository to get a better idea of the state of each project.